ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

   --logfile /tmp/ve_example/out/ve_example.log
 ```

+### Experiment 1: HydroDefault

+#### Set up config and directories for experiment 1

-Once complete, we can set up the hydrology-only experiment (no changes to parameters or
+Once the baseline run is complete, you can set up the experiment with default
-input data):
+'hydrology-only' (no changes to parameters or input data):

 1. Navigate to the `/ve_example/out/` folder.
 1. Copy the `ve_full_model_configuration.toml` file and rename it, for example to